- This event has passed.

 Our monthly program meetings have something for everyone.
 During the last year we hosted programs by naturalists, wildlife artists and expert birders on a variety of topics from the birds of Hawaii, to ravens, wolves, and people, to the migration of red knots.
 Participating in a program meeting is a fun way to get involved with Lane County Audubon.
 Meetings are free and open to all.

-We are currently meeting on Zoom on the 4th Tuesday of each month between September and May at 7:00 p.m.
-We’re looking forward to hosting in-person events as conditions allow.
+We are currently meeting on Zoom and in-person as conditions allow on the 4th Tuesday of each month between September and May at 7:00 p.m.